himanshu2454/Kunteksto/docs_source/source/configure.rst

 The initial kunteksto.conf file should be okay for most uses and certainly for the demo/tutorials.

-Here we cover the details of the configuration options for those that want to make changes that are more advanced than what is in the simple GUI.
+Here we cover the details of the configuration options for those that want to make changes that are more advanced than what is in the GUI.

 .. sourcecode:: text

+	; kunteksto.conf is the configuration file required by Kunteksto.

 	[SQLITEBROWSER]
 	path: /usr/bin/sqlitebrowser

 	[KUNTEKSTO]
 	; analyzeLevel can be either Simple or Full.
 	analyzeLevel: Full

-	; set a relative directory for the output selection to open
+	; set a relative directory for the generated DB, models and data.
 	outDir: output

-	; allowed separator types are one of these:  , ; : | $
+	; allowed separator types are one of these:  , ; : | $ The default one is defined here.
 	sepType: ;

-	; allowed values for data format are: XML or JSON
-	datafmt: XML
+	; Default data formats to create.
+Values are True or False.
+	; These can be changed in the UI before generating data.
+	xml: True
+	rdf: True
+	json: True

+	; Below are where repository setups are defined for each of the three types of data generation.
+	; If a type is to be generated but no repository is defined for the type.
+Then the data will be generated ; and written to the filesystem in a subdirectory of the output directory.

+	; A default repository where we can write the output XML instead of to the filesystem.
+	; The config will only process the first one with an ACTIVE status.

+	[BASEX]
+	status: INACTIVE
+	host: localhost
+	port: 1984
+	dbname: S3M_test
+	user: admin
+	pw: admin

+	[EXISTDB]
+	; Not Yet Implemented
+	status: INACTIVE

-	; NOT YET IMPLEMENTED: A default repository where we can write the output in place of writing to the filesystem.
+	; A default repository where we can write the output RDF instead of to the filesystem.
-	; The configuration will check each of these repositories and select the first one that is active.
+	; The config will only process the first one with an ACTIVE status.

-	; They will be checked in this order: STARDOG, BLAZEGRAPH, GRAPHDB and ALLEGROGRAPH.
-	; Do not delete the section headers of unused DBs.
-	; To use a DB, set the status: to 'ACTIVE'.
-Then complete the required information for the ACTIVE DB.
+	[ALLEGROGRAPH]
+	status: INACTIVE
+	host: localhost
+	port: 10035
+	repo: S3M_test
+	user: admin
+	pw: admin

 	[STARDOG]
+	; Not Yet Implemented
 	status: INACTIVE

 	[BLAZEGRAPH]
+	; Not Yet Implemented
 	status: INACTIVE

 	[GRAPHDB]
+	; Not Yet Implemented
 	status: INACTIVE

-	[ALLEGROGRAPH]
+	; A default repository where we can write the output JSON instead of to the filesystem.
+	; The config will only process the first one with an ACTIVE status.

+	[MONGODB]
+	status: INACTIVE
+	host: localhost
+	port: 27017
+	dbname: S3M_test
+	; default MongoDB has no authentication requirements.
+	user: admin
+	pw: admin

+	[COUCHDB]
+	; Not Yet Implemented
 	status: INACTIVE